Robert Hunter (painter)

-Robert Hunter (fl.
-1748–1780) was an Irish painter who specialised in painting portraits.
+Robert Hunter (c.
+1715 – c.
+1803) was an Irish painter who specialised in portrait painting.
 He studied under the elder Pope, and had a considerable practice in Dublin in the middle of the eighteenth century.
 He modelled his tone of colouring on the painting of old masters.

-Biography
+Life

-Hunter was born in Ulster at an unknown date.
+Robert Hunter was born in Ulster in c.
+1715.
 By 1748 he was creating portraits.
 His early work tended to be three-quarter portraits with a landscape as a background.
 His daughter, Marianne, was also an artist.
 She married the portrait painter John Trotter.
 His portraits were excellent likenesses, if not of the first rank in painting.
 He had an extensive practice until the arrival of Robert Home in 1783, who attracted Hunter's prime business.
 Hunter contributed frequently to the Dublin Society of Artists after helping to found it.
 Many of his portraits were engraved in mezzotint, including John, lord Naas (by W. Dickinson), Simon, earl Harcourt, now at Nuneham Park (by E. Fisher), Dr. Samuel Madden (by R. Purcell), John Wesley, painted in Dublin (by James Watson), and others.

 The entry from A Dictionary of Irish Artists (1913) reads:

 Robert Hunter, the principal portrait painter of his time in Ireland, was a native of Ulster, but of his family and of his early years nothing is known.
 He studied art under Thomas Pope (q.v.).
 A portrait by him of Tom Echlin, the noted Dublin wit, was engraved and published by Edward Lyons of Essex Street in 1752.
 The print was advertised in "Faulkner's Journal," 4 November 1752: "A half-length etched print of the facetious Tom Echlin, from an original painting extremely like."
 In 1753 Hunter painted a portrait of Sir Charles Burton, Lord Mayor, which was afterwards engraved in mezzotint by J. McArdell; and ten years later, in 1763, the Dublin Society awarded him a premium of ten guineas for a full-length portrait of Lord Taaffe, which was engraved in mezzotint the same year by John Dixon.